AustenMeier/html/README.md

 1. structrued is nice and short
 2. It goes over imprtant atributes and User input elements
 3. Tries to build off from other sections

+## Section 5 Review

+### Negatives
+1. Under Multimedia some more description of what's going on in the examples would be cool
+2. you should mention how to get different kinds of multimedia to use for html
+2. I feel like a deeper explaination of SEO, Metadata and ARIA would benifit the course
+3. In the exercise you could probably just say Embedding Multimedia instead of Embedding Multimedia from Section 5

+### Positives
+1. structrued really well
+2. It goes over ARIA Roles, SEO and Metadata along with multimedia elements which are important concepts to html
+3. The exercise reviews all of the sections and has you practice with what's taught in the current section
+4. I liked how SEO, Metadata and ARIA Roles was explained with the examples and a description of the elements but a deeper explaination of it would be cool